 The succeeding section of Interstate 74 opened on June 7, 2013 at a cost of $99.7-million.
 This linked the freeway end at Glenola with I-73 at Randleman.8 It also completed I-74 between Forsyth County and Ellerbe in southern North Carolina.

-U.S. 220 was redesignated as Interstates 73 & 74 in the mid-1990s from U.S. 64 at Asheboro southward to Candor.
-The 12.6-mile stretch from Ulah through Seagrove opened on August 27, 1996 at a cost of $47.5-million.9 The freeway north from U.S. 64 at Asheboro to Randleman was signed as Future Interstates 73 & 74 until the June 2013 opening of the stretch northwest to High Point.
+U.S. 220 was redesignated as I-73/74 in the mid-1990s from U.S. 64 at Asheboro southward to Candor.
+The 12.6-mile stretch from Ulah through Seagrove opened on August 27, 1996 at a cost of $47.5-million.9 The freeway north from U.S. 64 at Asheboro to Randleman was signed as Future I-73/74 until June 2013, when the route opened northwest to High Point.

 A portion of U.S. 74 remains an at-grade highway between the Hamlet bypass and the Laurinburg Bypass.
 West of Laurinburg, U.S. 74 upgrades to a freeway east to Maxton.
 The initial 14 mile segment is designated Future I-74, awaited planned upgrades to Interstate standards, estimated for 2027 and beyond.